yclim95/project-management-foundation/README.md

 - Does strategy fit the culture of organization?

 * Evaluate alternate solutions HELPS TO PICK THE BEST SOLUTION for your project.

+8. Example (Decision Matrix)
+- Your team has identified possible strategies for a project.
+The team is now evaluating them using a decision matrix.
+What is the purpose of weighting the objectives?
+- Why?
+(Weighting objectives allows you to determine which strategy addresses the most important objectives.)
 ```